McPherson, Kansas: Synthetic diamond

 In 1926, Dr. J. Willard Hershey of McPherson College -- replicating experiments of other scientists -- claimed to have produced a synthetic diamond, among the first to have done so.
 (Subsequently, other experimenters could not reproduce their synthesis, drawing doubt about Hershey's claim).

 Oil Refinery

 In the late 1920s, oil was discovered in McPherson County, Kansas.
 As a result, the Globe Oil & Refining Company, (subsidiary of Lario Oil & Gas Company), constructed an oil refinery in the county seat: McPherson.
-Built in 1933, the refinery was soon was producing 200,000 gallons of gasoline per day.
+Built in 1933, the refinery was soon producing 200,000 gallons of gasoline per day.
 This output necessitated a marketing campaign to promote the growing retail gasoline business.
 Lario, like many in the early radio days and before television, sponsored Amateur Athletic Union (AAU) basketball teams to generate excitement for their product in the sport sections of widely read newspapers.
 For a small sponsorship fee, Lario Oil & Gas was able to reach many more consumers than by conventional advertising.